fazam0616/NHL-Scores-Live/README.md

 ### Known Limitations
 - NHL API rate limits may affect rapid updates
-- Emulator data is ephemeral (cleared on restart without export)
+- Emulator data is volatile (cleared on restart without export)
 - No authentication (demo project only)
+- No on-device caching
+    This could be implemented with Android shared preferences to store todays game data Local files could be used for historical data to avoid bloating preferences
+- No games filtering

+### AI Usage
+- Boilerplate structures for Flutter page routing, and main App initialization
+- Research on different API options and known limitations of the API from GitHub issues
+- Boilerplate structures for Firebase functions project setup

 ## API References